navjotjsingh/nspeaks/content/posts/install-nginx-php-mariadb-windows/index.md

 memory_limit = 128M`
 ```

 Adjust the values accordingly according to the system/server you are using and what works for you.
+The value of the `upload_max_filesize` variable should be equal or less than the `post_max_size`.
+The `upload_max_filesize` controls the limit for the files uploaded but for all other forms of POST data, the size is controlled by the `post_max_size` variable.
+But if you set the POST limit less than the file size limit, then the size of the file will depend on POST data variable.

 Now that both Nginx and PHP are set up, run the following commands on Commandline.